nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [charm.js](https://github.com/jedisct1/charm.js) - Tiny, self-contained cryptography library, implementing authenticated encryption and keyed hashing.
 - [noble-bls12-381](https://github.com/paulmillr/noble-bls12-381) - Fastest JS implementation of BLS12-381.
 Auditable, secure, 0-dependency aggregated signatures & pairings.
 - [Web Crypto Tools](https://github.com/willgm/web-crypto-tools) - Set of tools to facilitate and give good defaults for use of the native Web Crypto API.
+- [zkp-ecdsa](https://github.com/cloudflare/zkp-ecdsa) - Proves knowledge of an ECDSA-P256 signature under one of many public keys that are stored in a list.

 ## Error